-I am an Associate Professor at Middlebury College, where I teach courses in Writing, Linguistics, and Education and direct the Writing & Rhetoric Program.
+I am an Associate Professor at Middlebury College, where I teach courses in writing, linguistics, and education.
+I also direct the Writing & Rhetoric Program.

-My research focuses on high-school-to-college transitions for immigrant and refugee students, as well as on curricular innovation in courses for multilingual/ESL writers.
+My research focuses on high-school-to-college transitions for immigrant and refugee students, as well as on curricular innovation in courses that include multilingual/ESL writers.

 June 2018: Published an article at The Conversation on how refugee students strengthen US schools.
 I also wrote a piece for Inside Higher Ed reporting on my research into students’ experiences engaging across difference.

 February 2018: Our editedcollection (see below) is now available for pre-order from the publisher, Multilingual Matters.